-• Allow access to our business records by unauthorized individuals.
+· Allow access to our business records by unauthorized individuals.

 Protect our business records against unauthorized access, loss or damage.
-Report all instances of improper access to your supervisor, Cybersecurity or Corporate Security.
+Report all instances of improper access to your leader or ATCO Global Security.

 For more information, refer to the Cybersecurity Practice.